Redesign of Landlord ratings site for College Off-Campus Housing

 Initially named GradetheLandlord, the website seeks to help university off campus students figure out which landlord they can trust for housing rentals.
 I was brought on board to redesign, reorganize, and expand the desktop website according to the user research that was done by the company.

-Challenges & Restrictions
+Challenges & restrictions

 -